ArduPilot/ardupilot_wiki/dev/source/docs/copter-commands-in-guided-mode.rst

 .. note::

-   Starting in Copter 3.3, velocity commands should be resent every second (the vehicle will stop after a few seconds if no command is received).
-Prior to Copter 3.3 the command was persistent, and would only be interrupted when the next movement command was received.
+   Velocity commands should be resent every second (the vehicle will stop after 3 seconds if no command is received)

-**Command parameters**

 .. raw:: html